 At New Jersey Urology (NJU), we know that female care is a unique and delicate process.
-Our urology specialists—four of whom are women—have years of experience in tending to the sensitive needs of the female anatomy.
+Our team of urologists has years of experience in tending to the sensitive needs of the female anatomy.

-Whether you’re living with pelvic prolapse, urinary incontinence or a painful bladder, we are committed to offering superior comprehensive care for female patients of all ages and activity levels with complex urologic conditions.
+Whether you’re living with pelvic prolapse, urinary incontinence or a painful bladder, we are committed to offering superior comprehensive care for female patients of all ages and activity levels.

 Like many conditions that affect the urologic system, female bladder issues can be a sensitive subject.
 As a result, women wait an average of 6.5 years from the first time they experience symptoms until they obtain a diagnosis for bladder control problem(s) such as: